susritha-s/Microsoft-Engage-2022-HealthAI/README.md

  3. Multiple Disease Prediction System

 Steps To Run this Application:-
-1.Download This Repository.
+1.Download This Repository.<br/>
-2.Go To The PneumonCheck Folder(Both Frontend and Backend) And follow the instructions in the given ReadMe File over there.
+2.Go To The PneumonCheck Folder(Both Frontend and Backend) And follow the instructions in the given ReadMe File over there.<br/>
-3.Go To The Multiple Disease Prediction System Folder and follow the instructions in the given readme file ovre there.
+3.Go To The Multiple Disease Prediction System Folder and follow the instructions in the given readme file ovre there.<br/>
-4.Finally, Go the Landing Page Folder and open the index.html file.
+4.Finally, Go the Landing Page Folder and open the index.html file.<br/>

 --->PneumoCheck and Multiple Disease Prediction System have been built seperately, they have been linked together with the landing page.